Bangkok Christian College: Student management

 Bangkok Christian College School separates students in different buildings according to their grade level.
-Primary students (about 2650) learn at the Ari Semprasat Building or the John A. Eakin Building, junior high school students (about 1325) learn at the M.B.
+Primary students (about 2650) learn at the Ari Semprasat Building and the John A. Eakin Building, junior high school students (about 1325) learn at the M.B.
 Palmer Building, and senior high school students (about 1325) learn at the BCC 150th Anniversary Building, which is the only building that is separate from the main area of the school.
 The only way that senior high students can go to the main area during the school time is via a bridge between the M.B.
 Palmer Building and the 150th Anniversary Building.
 There are about 400-500 students in each grade, and students are separated into 12 different rooms, with about 30-60 students for room numbers 1-9 and about 23-40 students for room numbers 10–12.

 Students are organized in high school according to their program, major, and examination score.
 Normally, students will learn in that room until they graduate, unlike the primary school and junior high school whose students change rooms every year.
-Room numbers 1-2 are the "King and Queen Mathematics-Science Class", for students with high scores for their grade in the mathematics-science program; room numbers 3-5 are the "Regular Mathematics-Science Class", for normal students in the mathematics-science program; room numbers 6-7 are the "King and Queen Class" for students with high scores on that grade in the language-math or language-art programs: room number 8 is the "Regular Class" for normal students in the language-math or language-art program: room number 9 is the "Sports Class" for athletes; room number 10 is the "General-Art Class" for students in the general art program; and room numbers 11-14 are the "EIP Class" for students in the EIP program.
+For senior high school students, room numbers 1-2 are the "King and Queen Mathematics-Science Class", with room 1 reserves for BCC SMART Program students, for students with high scores for their grade in the mathematics-science program; room numbers 3-5 are the "Regular Mathematics-Science Class", for normal students in the mathematics-science program; room number 7 are the "King and Queen Class" for students with high scores on that grade in the language-math or language-art programs altogether with BCC SMART Program students: room number 8 - 9 is the "Regular Class" for normal students in the language-math or language-art program: room number 10 is the "Sports Class" for athletes; and room numbers 11-14 are the "EIP Class" for students in the EIP program.